dnsimple/dnsimple-support/content/articles/cloudflare-ds-record.markdown

 ![Enable DS in DNSimple](/files/dnssec-ds-record-1.png)

-Finally, either enter the details for the DS record using the information provided by Cloudflare.
+Finally, enter the details for the DS record using the information provided by Cloudflare.

 ![Enter the DS Information](/files/dnssec-ds-record-2.png)